trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 # General Guide

-:::warning
+:::info
-These are general instructions.
 This is a temporary page; parts will be moved to other pages and assigned to the various roles.
 :::